JosephBarber96/FinalProject/README.md

 ## Introduction and explanation:

+**An investigation into techniques for procedurally generating realistic cities.**

 My Final Project was to create a system that could procedurally generate a city.
 My language of choice was C++.
 I later, as one of my stretch goals, turned this into a Unity3D library.

 This project is split into multiple parts:

 * C++ Standalone, using SFML for rendering

 * Unity 3D Library
+  - C++ dll with extern "C" wrapper functions
+  - Unity project with C# code

 Below are instructions for running both the C++ system and the Unity3D library